Designer Ceiling Fans

 So what are the typical features of a designer fan? :

-- Warranty – 20-25 years for the motor
+- Warranty – 25 years or Liftetime for the motor

-Are They Worth The Extra Money?
+Are Designer Fans Worth The Extra Cost?

-The real answer lies in where you wish to deploy a ceiling fan.
+The real answer lies in the application where you wish to deploy a ceiling fan.
 If it is an up-market restaurant or hotel then they will impress your customers and give you years of faultless service.
 If it is in a bedroom then quietness is essential for a good night’s sleep and so certainly worth it there.
 For other rooms that might only be used occasionally then not worth the extra.
 For rooms that you and others use a lot such as a conservatory or lounge then yes it is certainly worth paying more for and not something you will regret.

-A lot of old traditional designs look very overpowering and ugly in comparison to a typical designer ceiling fan.
+A lot of old traditional designs look very over powering and ugly in comparison to a typical designer ceiling fan.
 Many people never think about upgrading or replacing the ceiling fan.
-At the end of the day style, beauty and design matter unless you enjoy living in a communist era housing project.
-They matter because it is your home and work environment that you care about and it speaks about you to others when you invite them in.
+At the end of the day style, beauty and design do matter unless you enjoy living in a communist-era housing project.
+They matter because it is your home and work environment that you care about and it speaks about your values to others when you invite them into your space.